 The Professional Applied Project (PAP) is the capstone course of the MBA program, and is focused on the practical application of the knowledge acquired during the student's MBA studies.
 The PAP is an individual project in which the participant will apply theories and concepts learned in the classroom to the preparation of a business plan.
-Prerequisite: All required MBA Coursework.
+Prerequisite: All other Core MBA classes.